PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 Other sensors may be enabled, but this requires modification of driver code to set the sensor orientation and field of view.
 - Attach and configure the distance sensor on a particular port (see [sensor-specific docs](../sensor/rangefinders.md)) and enable collision prevention using `MPC_COL_PREV_D`.
 - Modify the driver to set the orientation.
   This should be done by mimicking the `SENS_CM8JL65_R_0` parameter (though you might also hard-code the orientation in the sensor *module.yaml* file to something like `sf0x start -d ${SERIAL_DEV} -R 25` - where 25 is equivalent to `ROTATION_DOWNWARD_FACING`).
 - Modify the driver to set the *field of view* in the distance sensor UORB topic (`distance_sensor_s.h_fov`).

 > **Tip** You can see the required modifications from the [feature PR](https://github.com/PX4/Firmware/pull/12179).
   Please contribute back your changes!

 ## Companion Setup {#companion}

-If using a companion computer, it needs to supply a stream of [OBSTACLE_DISTANCE](https://mavlink.io/en/messages/common.html#OBSTACLE_DISTANCE) messages when an obstacle is detected.
+If using a companion computer or external sensor, it needs to supply a stream of [OBSTACLE_DISTANCE](https://mavlink.io/en/messages/common.html#OBSTACLE_DISTANCE) messages which should reflect when and where an obstacle is detected

 The minimum rate at which messages *must* be sent depends on vehicle speed - at higher rates the vehicle will have a longer time to respond to detected obstacles.

-> **Info** Initial testing of the system used a vehicle moving at 4 m/s with `OBSTACLE_DISTANCE` messages being emitted at 30Hz (the maximum rate supported by the vision system).
+> **Info** Initial testing of the system used a vehicle moving at 4 m/s with `OBSTACLE_DISTANCE` messages being emitted at 10Hz (the maximum rate supported by the vision system).
   The system may work well at significantly higher speeds and lower frequency distance updates.

 The tested hardware/software platform is [Auterion IF750A](https://auterion.com/if750a/) reference multicopter running the *local_planner* avoidance software from the [PX4/avoidance](https://github.com/PX4/avoidance#obstacle-detection-and-avoidance) repo.

 The hardware and software should be set up as described in the [PX4/avoidance](https://github.com/PX4/avoidance#obstacle-detection-and-avoidance) repo.
 In order to emit `OBSTACLE_DISTANCE` messages you must use the *rqt_reconfigure* tool and set the parameter `send_obstacles_fcu` to true.

 ## Gazebo Setup